This is the one and only Excellence in Broadcasting Network.

 Never click on a link or open attachments in an email that purports to be from the U.S. Census Bureau.

-Now you can still do all that and still lose your identity.
+You can still do all that and still lose your identity.

-No one's gonna stop it all.
+No one's going to stop it all.

 But I see stuff like this.